Self-Employed Mortgages

 FHA loans

 A government-backed FHA mortgage loan is a loan program for employed and self-employed borrowers who can fully document their adjusted gross income on their tax returns.
-These borrowers may also be first-time home buyers or homeowners with low income or credit looking for a downpayment as low as 3.5%.
+These borrowers may also be first-time home buyers or homeowners with low income or credit looking for a down payment as low as 3.5%.

 Home equity loans/lines of credit

-Home equity loans and lines are available for both employed and self-employed borrowers and can be a great option for homeowners looking to access cash without having to refinance their existing first mortgage.
-Self-employed borrowers can use a HELOAN or HELOC by fully documenting their income via their tax returns.
-If one is unable to document enough adjusted gross income then a bank statement HELOAN is always an option as well.
+Home equity loans and lines of credit are available for both employed and self-employed borrowers and can be a great option for homeowners looking to access cash without having to refinance their existing first mortgage.
+We even offer a fixed-rate HELOC for those who want to tap into their home’s equity but don’t want a variable interest rate.Â

 USDA loans